Summit of North America

 At 6190 m (20,310 ft) Denali (Mount McKinley) is the highest mountain in North America.
 Its arctic latitude makes for extreme weather conditions and its remote location in the Alaskan wilderness means that climbing teams must be self-reliant and experienced.
 The author focuses on the West Buttress route used by 80-90% of climbers.

-Harry Kikstra's guidebook provides all you need to plan and enjoy your attempt to climb Denali (McKinley):
+This pocket-sized guidebook provides all you need to plan and complete your attempt to summit Denali (McKinley):

 - updated thoroughly in late 2015